 Is it worth using a credit repair company?

-Credit repair companies work to improve your credit history, which in turn should boost your score.
-The credit repair company starts by pulling a copy of your credit report from each of the three credit bureaus.
+To improve your credit score, credit repair companies start by pulling a copy of your credit report from each of the three credit bureaus.
 The company looks for negative issues on your report, such as charge-offs, judgments and tax liens.
 It then works out a plan to:

 - Validate the negative information the creditor is reporting.